 This is how my Youtube feed looks right now:

 As you can see, there is an empty space where the feed usually is.
 Instead, there is a nice inspirational quote, so I’m getting a bit of wisdom instead of wasting my time watching random stuff.
 Double-win!

-If you don’t want distraction-related quotes, you can turn them off in settings.
+If you don’t want the quotes, you can turn them off in settings.
 Or just remove the ones you don’t like.
 Or even use your own list of quotes!

 Other than cleaning the homepage, News Feed Eradicator removes the “similar videos” section that usually shows in the right sidebar when you are watching something.
 It makes it really easy to just leave the website after you get the information you need.

-And in case you are wondering where did the Shorts tab go, I also have a separate extension that removes shorts from my feed.
+And in case you are wondering where the Shorts tab went, I also have a separate extension that removes shorts from my feed.
 Personally, I don’t see the value in them, and they used to clutter my subscriptions feed – so I eliminated them, too.